Why Nursing?

 must be able to:

-• Move freely to observe and assess patients and perform emergency patient care; this includes having full manual dexterity of the upper extremities, including neck and shoulders, and unrestricted movement of both lower extremities, back, and hips in order to assist in all aspects of patient care, and the ability to touch the floor to remove environmental hazards (i.e. patient hygiene, application of restraints, and nursing procedures such as urinary bladder catheterization and parenteral injections);
+• Move freely to observe and assess patients and perform emergency patient care, which includes having full manual dexterity of the upper extremities, including neck and shoulders; unrestricted movement of both lower extremities, back and hips in order to assist in all aspects of patient care; and the ability to touch the floor to remove environmental hazards (i.e., patient hygiene, application of restraints, and nursing procedures such as urinary bladder catheterization and parenteral injections)

 If a student should present with any physical limitation, each case will be reviewed on an individual basis.
 Reasonable accommodations will be made if possible.

-• Visually observe changes in a patient's status, as well as unsafe environmental condition.
-Visual Acuity must possess a.) near clarity of vision at 20 inches or less and b.) far clarity of vision at 20 feet or more;
+• Visually observe changes in a patient's status, as well as unsafe environmental conditions, and have visual acuity with near clarity of vision at 20 inches or less and with far clarity of vision at 20 feet or more

-• Hear sounds of spoken verbal communication, as well as sounds that indicate changes in the patient's physiological condition (i.e. breath sounds, blood pressure, apical pulse.); Speak to focal clients and members of the health team utilizing effective verbal communication skills;
+• Hear the sounds of spoken verbal communication, as well as the sounds that indicate changes in the patient's physiological condition (i.e., breath sounds, blood pressure, apical pulse), and speak to focal clients and members of the health team utilizing effective verbal communication skills

-• Smell odors that indicate changes in physiological status of the patient, or unsafe environmental conditions;
+• Smell odors that indicate changes in the physiological status of the patient or unsafe environmental conditions

-• Write utilizing a legible and concise documentation style which is readable and in the English language;
+• Write utilizing a legible and concise documentation style that is readable and in the English language

 Contact Information